Middle-aged and Elderly Employment Promotion Act

 Article 13

-The “differential treatment” specified in the preceding Article caused by any of the following situations is not restricted by the first paragraph of the preceding Article:
+The “differential treatment” referred to the preceding Article caused by any of the following situations is not restricted by the first paragraph of the preceding Article:

 1.Imposing particular restrictions or regulations on age based on the requirements or special features of the job.